Complete Author Bio

-Stier’s books have led her to travel and adventure – she has conducted book signings at Mount Rushmore, Padre Island National Seashore, the San Antonio Missions National Historical Park, Mount Rainier National Park, Denali National Park, Skagway’s Klondike Gold Rush National Historical Park and the Smithsonian National Museum of American History.
+Stier’s books have led her to travel and adventure – she has conducted book signings and events at Mount Rushmore, Padre Island National Seashore, the San Antonio Missions National Historical Park, Mount Rainier National Park, Denali National Park, Skagway’s Klondike Gold Rush National Historical Park and the Smithsonian National Museum of American History.
 She has twice conducted author events aboard ships – once aboard the historic ship, the Queen Mary in Long Beach, California and once on a cruise ship as it passed through the stunning waters of Alaska’s Glacier Bay National Park.

 Sometimes her books have journeyed forth on their own adventures.
 IF I WERE PRESIDENT had a guest spot on a Chicago children’s television show.
 That same title was read by elected women leaders from all over the country to classrooms in their districts – from Maine to Hawaii – as the 2017 selected book for Rutgers University’s Center for American Women and Politics’ Teach A Girl to Lead project.

 Stier currently serves as an informal education volunteer with the San Antonio Public Library youth programs and the San Antonio Parks and Recreation Department’s children’s nature programs.
-She is a San Antonio Writing Project Teacher Consultant, a member of the Society of Children’s Book Writers and Illustrators and a member of the Texas Non-Profit Theatres organization.
-Recently, she was selected for the inaugural New Playwright program at San Antonio’s Magik Theatre, a professional children’s theatre.
+She is a San Antonio Writing Project Teacher Consultant, a member of the Society of Children’s Book Writers and Illustrators.
+She was selected for the inaugural New Playwright program at San Antonio’s Magik Theatre, a professional children’s theatre.
 Her play IF I WERE PRESIDENT, based on the book, was performed in both a live reading at the Magik Theatre and an online performance.